stephenberry/glaze/README.md

 # Input Buffer (Null) Termination

-Input buffers must be null-terminated, unless the option `null_terminated` is set to `false`.
-Null terminated buffers result in faster performance.

-> [!WARNING]
->
-> Currently, `null_terminated = false` is only valid for reading JSON, not BEVE or CSV.

-It is recommended to use a non-const `std::string` for your input buffers, as this allows Glaze to add temporary padding for performance and the buffer will be null terminated.
+It is recommended to use a non-const `std::string` for your input buffers, as this allows Glaze to add temporary padding for better performance and the buffer will be null terminated.

+## JSON

+Input buffers must be null-terminated when parsing JSON, unless the option `null_terminated` is set to `false`.
+Null terminated buffers result in faster performance when reading JSON.

 ```c++
 constexpr glz::opts options{.null_terminated = false};
 auto ec = glz::read<options>(value, buffer); // read in a non-null terminated buffer
 ```

+## BEVE

+There is no difference between buffer handling for BEVE (binary) concerning null-termination.
+BEVE parsing doesn't care and can parse any non-null terminated buffer.

+## CSV

+> [!WARNING]
+>
+> Currently, `null_terminated = false` is not valid for CSV parsing.

 # Type Support